whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 ### Sleep, wake, and hibernation
 The Real-Time Clock (RTC) Power Loss (005) error is displayed on HP machines if RTC regions unsupported by the machine are written.
 This may happen on restart or resume from hibernation.

 The conflicting RTC regions are at least `58, 59, 7F-83, B0-B3, B7, DE, DF`.
-By "at least," I mean it works for regular sleep and wake, but not for resume from hibernation, upon which the very RTC error is displayed.
+By "at least," I mean it works for regular sleep and wake; but not for resume from hibernation or OS installations and upgrades, upon which the very RTC error is displayed.

 If USB-C is enabled, wake results in a kernel panic.
 The current workaround is to enable Thunderbolt related patches.
 See [SSDT-TbtOnPch.dsl](/Docs/ACPI/SSDT-TbtOnPch.dsl).